DEGoodmanWilson/luna/README.md

                 return 200;
             });

-        while (1); //run until you get killed.
-Not the best way.
-    }
+        while (server); //idle while the server is running.
+Maybe not the best way? //TODO how to signal to server to die }